NEWS & HIGHLIGHTS

 Conceptual Artist and Fine Art Figure Model Melinda Houvig Enjoys the Graduate Program in Moore's This Week's Story: http://moore.edu/stories/this-weeks-story/conceptual-artist-and-fine-art-figure-model-enjoys-the-graduate-program

-Caitlin Peck '13 had the opportunity to exhibit her work at the fair and was listed in Make Magazine as one of the favorites! http://makezine.com/2014/04/28/industrial-strength-fun-at-the-lehigh-valley-mini-maker-faire/
+Caitlin Peck '13 had the opportunity to exhibit her work at the fair and was listed in Make Magazine as one of the favorites! http://makezine.com/2014/04/28/industrial-strength-fun-at-the-lehigh-valley-mini-maker-faire/.
+She also presented a lecture at ART/ASSEMBLY presents: monthly group critiques in collaboration with The St. Claire.

 Ben Panter '12 has a residency this summer through Artscape Gibraltar Point in Toronto.
 He will be starting on a new body of work using cyanotype photography.He is also running a Kickstarter.com campaign: Cyanotype Photography Series - Residency in Toronto.